wastore/azure-storage-samples-for-java/clientEncryptionToCPKNMigrationSamples/ClientSideKeyVaultKeyToCustomerProvidedKey/src/main/java/README.md

 #### How to use files
 First, ensure to follow setup as described above and that the app.config file is filled out completely.
-Variables that have already been filled out are left as is if ExampleCreation.java will be run.
-Running the ExampleCreation is optional as long as if customer has a client-side encrypted blob ready to be migrated and a local key prepared for reupload.
+Variables that have already been filled out are left as is if ExampleDataCreator.java will be run.
+Running the ExampleDataCreator is optional as long as if customer has a client-side encrypted blob ready to be migrated and a local key prepared for reupload.
-After ExampleCreation is run, run Migration to perform migration to server-side encryption.
+After ExampleDataCreator is run, run Migration to perform migration to server-side encryption.